diogotcorreia/master-thesis/docs/proposal/proposal.typ

 // also have completed all the courses that are relevant for the
 // project.]

-At the end of HT24, 91.5 credits in courses will have been completed, of which the AK2030 Theory and Methodology of Science course is included in.
+At the end of HT24, the student will have completed 91.5 credits in courses, including the AK2030 Theory and Methodology of Science course.

 = Study Planning
 // [List all the courses that you will need to complete during or after